-- Publish a center newsletter twice a year.

-- Build the systems advocacy network.

-- Hold one or more issue forums to educate consumers and their supporters.
+- Publish a center newsletter twice a year. - Build the systems advocacy network. - Hold one or more issue forums to educate consumers and their supporters. - Endeavor to establish a Mayors Disability Advisory Committee in Yonkers NY

 - 1. An advocacy network/infrastructure will be established with organized teams of trained consumer advocates to address civic issues as they arise. - 2.
-One or more websites that facilitate active citizen participation in public policy advocacy will become accessible as the result of input from WDOMI.
+One or more websites that facilitate active citizen participation in public policy advocacy will become accessible as the result of input from WDOMI. - 3.
+A Yonkers Mayor Advisory Committee on Disability will be recognized and meet regularly